st01c/marjz-v2/content/entries/2024-09-01-decentralised-music.md

 pinned: false
 summary: Decentralised Music (Eds.
 Paulo de Assis and Adam Lukawski)
 tags:
+  - decentralisation
-  - digital art
+  - music
   - blockchain
-  - music
-  - DAOs
+  - AI
   - agency
-images: null
+images: []
 ---
 My chapter called "Integrating Generative AI and Blockchain Technologies to Create Musical Objects with Agency" has been published in the excellent volume _Decentralised Music_ co-edited by Paulo de Assis and Adam Lukawski from Orpheus Institute.